-The recipe makes about 8 cups of Slow Cooker Moroccan Vegetarian Stew.
-I’ve been enjoying the leftovers this week for lunch and am already looking forward to experimenting with other vegetable combinations.
+The recipe makes about 8 cups of WW Simply Filling Stew.
+I've been enjoying the leftovers this week for lunch and am already looking forward to experimenting with other vegetable combinations.
 I think the leftovers would freeze well too.

 Slow Cooker Moroccan Vegetarian Stew

 - 1 cup chopped onions, softened for 2 to 3 minutes in the microwave

 - 1 cup baby carrots cut into thirds

 - 3 cups cauliflower florets

 - 1 cup chopped red bell pepper (about 1 pepper)